 The above answers on 'my creativity' could reflect the wide uses of creativity.

-Respondents also agreed there was a difference between work and personal creativity.
-Two-thirds agreed there is a difference between the two, suggesting that the majority of the workforce segments creativity.
+The majority of respondents (62%) agreed there was no difference between work and personal creativity, suggesting that the majority of managers do not segment creativity.

 Though 88% agree they are creative, it is unclear whether this creativity manifests itself at work.